All Episodes

 All right.

-Now, my analogy is not actually a great one for you because while I was nobody, I mean, automatically being on the radio, that's mass media.
+Now, my analogy is not actually a great one for you because while I was a nobody, I mean, automatically being on the radio, that's mass media.

-So I had a chance, you know, I wasn't working in a vacuum.
+You know, I wasn't working in a vacuum.

 I wasn't working anonymously.

-I wasn't working nobody knowing it.
+I wasn't working, nobody knowing it.

 I was on the radio.